-Contact the High School Programs office to make an appointment for an evaluation.
+Contact the Academic Support Center to make an appointment for an evaluation.
 At this appointment we can discuss your goals and previous educational coursework completion, then determine what classes you will need to take in order to complete your high school diploma.
 We will discuss options for taking these classes and any testing that is needed to get started.

 Generally, to apply for federal financial aid you need to have a high school diploma or high school equivalency like the GED®.